-The credit facility contains covenants including restrictions as to changes in management and ownership of the vessels, additional indebtedness and mortgaging of vessels without the bank's prior consent as well as minimum requirements regarding hull cover ratio (vessels' market values at least 130% of the outstanding balance of the credit facility), minimum liquidity of \$750 per each vessel in the fleet unless the available credit facility exceeds this amount and other financial covenants.
-Furthermore, the Company is not permitted to pay any dividends, which would result in a breach of the financial covenants.
+The credit facility contains covenants including restrictions as to changes in management and ownership of the vessels, additional indebtedness, as well as minimum requirements regarding hull cover ratio (vessels' market values at least 120% of the outstanding balance of the credit facility), minimum liquidity of \$400 per each mortgaged vessel in the fleet unless the available credit facility for working capital exceeds this amount and other financial covenants.
+Furthermore, the Company is not permitted to pay any dividends that would result in a breach of the financial covenants.